 The Glenwood Project

 The Glenwood Project is a Graduate Humanities Program initiative to facilitate public engagement with the rich and complicated history of Charleston and the Kanawha Valley through the lens of the Glenwood Estate in West Charleston, now owned and maintained by the Historic Glenwood Foundation (formerly the Marshall University Graduate College Foundation).
-The project is funded through a partnership with the West Virginia Humanities Council, Council for West Virginia Archaeology, Kanawha Valley Historical & Preservation Society, Historic Glenwood Foundation (formerly the Marshall University Graduate College Foundation), Graduate School of Education and Professional Development, and College of Liberal Arts.
-Program faculty, students, and community partners have finished Phase I (which included preliminary research and a public symposium [2006-2007]) and Phase II (which included a traveling exhibit of the Estate and its impact on the region [2008-2010]), and are currently completing Phase III (which includes an oral history research component [2011-2012]).
-More about the Project can be found on the The Glenwood Project website, which includes photos and videos; updates about the project’s progress; as well as links to papers, reports, a blog, and several of other items of interest.
-Contact Drs.
-Luke Eric Lassiter, Robert Maslowski, Billy Joe Peyton and/or Mr. Mark Tobin Moore for more information about the Project.
+The project was initially funded through a partnership with the West Virginia Humanities Council, Council for West Virginia Archaeology, Kanawha Valley Historical & Preservation Society, Historic Glenwood Foundation, College of Education and Professional Development, and College of Liberal Arts.
+Program faculty, students, and community partners finished Phase I (which included preliminary research and a public symposium) in 2006-2007, Phase II (which included a traveling exhibit of the Estate and its impact on the region) in 2008-2010, and Phase III (which included an oral history research component) in 2011-2012.
+New and current phases of the project are ongoing, now conducted through the auspices of the Glenwood Center for Scholarship in the Humanities (see below).

 Museum Studies and Exhibit Design